 A cohort of Ph.D. students (who must be enrolled, and must have completed the general examination in their field before the teaching semester) are selected to participate in the program each year.
 International graduate students must contact the Davis International Center to obtain work authorization prior to beginning their teaching.
 Applications are solicited each fall from across Princeton University by the Office of the Dean of the Graduate School, in concert with the McGraw Center for Teaching and Learning.

-The Community College Teaching Fellowship comes with a $1920 award for the Spring Semester.
+The Community College Teaching Fellowship comes with a stipend for the Spring Semester.
 Fellows are paid by the community college for the course they teach in the Fall Semester.
-The deadline to apply for the Community College Teaching Fellowship Program is typically the first Friday in November.